What is a DBS Loan?

 I don’t remember signing up to the DBS loan payment

-When you joined us as a tutor and chose to get your DBS processed through us, you ticked to sign up for our DBS payment loan during you onboarding.
+As part of your onboarding, you chose to have your DBS processed through us and ticked the option to sign up for the DBS payment loan.

 What if I cannot afford to pay for this now?